Are you looking for a small, inexpensive device to help you turn a light switch or a garage door opener smart? Then the Shelly 1 is what you want.

 The web interface allows for detailed control of the relay.
 You can set up schedules, timers, and configure security settings (such as allowing cloud access or MQTT).
 Note if you enable MQTT, you must disable cloud access.

 You can also specify what type of button input the relay is receiving (e.g. toggle or momentary) for maximum flexibility of light switch compatibility.
-Firmware updates, reboots, default power-on state are all controllable by the web interface.
+Firmware updates, reboots, and default power-on state are all controllable by the web interface.

 Integration with smarthomes